joagre/ratatoskr/ideas/r.md

 Everything is an expression.

-Nothing can be declared in the global context except for the mandatory main function (which must be declared in the global context).
+Nothing can be declared in the global context except for the mandatory main function (which must be declared in the global context in one module).

 ```
 fn main(args) {